St. Andrew's-Sewanee School welcomes several new faculty and staff members as we begin the 2021-2022 school year.

 Rafael Lomeli, Spanish

-A native Spanish speaker, Rafael Lomeli holds a BA in Fine/Studio Arts from the Universidad Autónoma de Baja California and a B.A. in Graphic Design from the Universidad de Estudios Avanzados.
+A native Spanish speaker, Rafael Lomeli holds a B.A. in Fine/Studio Arts from the Universidad Autónoma de Baja California and a B.A. in Graphic Design from the Universidad de Estudios Avanzados.
 He taught art and graphic design at Tijuana’s Colegio Ibero, Colegio Familia de Tijuana, and Colegio CADI before moving to the United States in 2016.
 This summer, Rafael attended the SAIS New Teachers Institute in Atlanta.

-Robert MacLellan, Director of College Counseling
+Bob MacLellan, Director of College Counseling and Residential Faculty Member

 Bob MacLellan has more than 20 years of experience supporting and advocating for students through the college admission process.
 Most recently, he served as Director of College Counseling for Brookstone School in Columbus, Ga., and as an Admission Representative for Marist College.
 Bob served as Director of College Counseling at Wayland Academy, Director of Admission at South Kent School, and, for eleven years, as Director of College Counseling at Hebron Academy where he was also Academic Dean for grades 11 and 12, a coach, and a residential faculty member.
 He has served his profession as treasurer for the National Association for College Admission Counseling (NACAC), served as chairperson and faculty member for New England Association for College Admission Counseling's (NEACAC) Summer Institute for New Admission Professionals, and was president of the New Jersey Association for College Admission Counseling (NJACAC).
 Bob and his wife Kathie will live on campus.

-Dr. Tracy Terry, Chemistry Teacher
+Dr. Tracy Terry, Chemistry Teacher and Residential Faculty Member

 Dr. Tracy Terry joins the SAS science department.
 Dr. Terry received her PhD in Inorganic Chemistry from Stanford University and her BS in Chemistry from Sewanee.
 Most recently, she taught at the University of New Mexico having previously taught at San Francisco State University.
 Dr. Terry also worked on the staff of the Applied Physic Lab at Johns Hopkins University.
 At UNM, she helped to organize and/or volunteered for the schools’ annual Mole Day, Earth Day, and Pi Day celebrations.
 She has presented numerous papers at professional conferences, many on how to create place-based learning opportunities in chemistry and how to use games and manipulatives to encourage learning.
 Her recent professional development has centered around developing student research experiences, student success and equity, and increasing belonging and learning mindsets.
 Dr. Terry’s recent research, conducted with undergraduate students, has focused on medicinal plants and soil chemistry.
 She will teach Chemistry and Advanced Chemistry.